Less than 20% of those diagnosed with a brain tumour survive beyond five years

 The family of a lady who lost her life to a brain tumour are helping to fund scientific research into finding a cure for the disease.

 Derek Maughan, 80, from Plymouth, chose to raise funds for research into brain tumours after he lost his wife Helen to a glioblastoma, a very aggressive brain tumour, in March this year.
 Through fundraising and donations, Helen’s family and friends raised over £3,600 for the pioneering charity Brain Tumour Research.

 Helen’s children Julian and Sarah joined Derek to place a tile on the Wall of Hope at the Brain Tumour Research Centre of Excellence at Pus Plymouth University Peninsula Schools of Medicine and Dentistry.
-The centre, which is one of four, is focussed on research to improve treatments for patients with brain tumours and, ultimately, finding a cure.
+The centre, which is one of four, is focused on research to improve treatments for patients with brain tumours and, ultimately, finding a cure.
 Each tile laid on the wall represents the £2,740 it costs to fund a day of research.

 Helen was 77 when she was diagnosed with the tumour in September 2015.
 Doctors tried to control it through surgery, chemotherapy and radiotherapy, though sadly she was given the prognosis that she could live for as little as 12 months.
 Helen battled the disease for as long as she could however when she passed away it was in a nursing home with Derek by her side on what was his birthday, together with Julian and Sarah.

 Derek said: “Helen was a very outgoing and sociable person and had enjoyed her early career as a singer, dancer and model.
 She had a wonderful singing voice and it always made me smile to watch her perform.
 Though we met later in life, I’m thankful that we got to spend over 33 years together.
 I just hope that the research carried out now can help future generations affected by this devastating disease.”